 Up to 80 percent of strokes can be prevented.
 Sometimes a stroke develops gradually, but it's more common to experience the signs and symptoms of an impending stroke abruptly.
 By recognizing the signs and symptoms of an impending stroke and taking action, you may be able to stop a stroke or reduce its severity.

-The easiest way to remember how to spot a stroke and get the appropriate treatment is the "F.A.S.T." acronym:
+The easiest way to remember how to spot a stroke and get the appropriate treatment is the "B.E.F.A.S.T." acronym:

 In addition, other symptoms and early warning signs include:

 - Numbness or weakness in the face, arm, or leg, especially on one side